 San Juan Mountains and surrounding forest reflect in Molas Lake at dusk — Photo courtesy of Getty Images / ChuckSchugPhotography

 Colorado’s Million Dollar Highway might only be 25 miles long, but it’s a stunning route filled with plenty of things to do and sights to see.
 This mountainous highway offers plenty of outdoor recreation for adventure seekers.
 You can explore the San Juan National Forest or make a stop at Molas Lake.

 You can also get a taste of the gold rush with a gold mine tour in Silverton and explore a ghost town in Animas Forks.
-And when you’re looking for a relaxing break, you can take a dip into a natural hot spring in Durango.
 It’s a short stretch of road, but it’ll take you a long time to explore everything it has to offer.

 Travel easy with these 10 top-rated Amazon products